Earl Gee, Partner and Creative Director, Gee + Chung Design, Spark Winner and Spark Juror

 What is your ideal project or commission?

-My ideal project is always the one I am working on.
-I am constantly looking for a way to make the project at hand the best of its kind; a solution that can redefine the category.
-With respect to future projects, my ideal client would embody the type of innovation that enables us to accomplish things more effectively, efficiently, sustainably and improve our quality of life.
-My ideal solution would enable the audience to participate in the design, be able to scale to influence as many people as possible, and demonstrate how design can impact the world in a positive manner.
+My ideal project would promote the type of innovation that enables people to accomplish things more effectively, efficiently, and sustainably, and improve their quality of their life.
+My ideal solution would enable the audience to participate in the design itself, be able to scale to impact as many people as possible, and demonstrate how design can make a positive difference in people’s lives.

 Who are your top 3 favorite designers?

-Leonardo da Vinci for his curious mind and inventiveness.
-Pablo Picasso for his ability to innovate through abstraction.
-Antoni Gaudi for his inspirational use of nature and geometric form.
+Leonardo da Vinci for his ingenious inventiveness and meticulous artistry.
+Pablo Picasso for his abstraction of expression and mastery of mediums.
+Antoni Gaudí for his inspirational and functional use of natural and geometric forms.